-The College currently has £5.0m of loans and overdrafts outstanding with bankers on terms negotiated in 2010 and 2019.
+The College currently has £4.6m of loans and overdrafts outstanding with bankers on terms negotiated in 2010 and 2019.
 The College's forecasts and financial projections indicate that it will be able to operate within its existing facilities and covenants for the foreseeable future.

-Despite the Covid 19 pandemic the College has generated positive cashflows and is forecast to make an operating surplus in 2021-22.
+The College has generated positive cashflows and is forecast to make an operating surplus in 2022-23.
 The College also expects to meet all bank covenant requirements.